SairajDcoder/Sairaj_College_ERP/README.md

 ### Authentication
 - `POST /api/auth/register` - User registration
-- `POST /api/auth/login` - User login
+- `POST /api/auth/login` - User login (sends OTP)
-- `GET /api/auth/captcha` - Get CAPTCHA challenge
+- `POST /api/auth/verify-otp` - Verify OTP and complete login

 ## Usage

 1. **Register**: Create a new account with email, password, and role
-2. **Login**: Sign in with your credentials and solve the CAPTCHA
+2. **Login**: Sign in with your credentials and verify OTP sent to email
 3. **Dashboard**: View your user information and logout

 ## Security Features